-If SilverCrest decides to develop an underground mine on the Santa Elena Project (the "Santa Elena Underground Mine"), the Company has the right to purchase 20% of the gold from the underground mine at a per-ounce price equal to the lesser of \$450 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
+If SilverCrest decides to develop an underground mine on the Santa Elena Project (the "Santa Elena Underground Mine"), the Company has the right to purchase 20% of the gold from the Santa Elena Underground Mine at a perounce price equal to the lesser of \$450 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
 If Sandstorm elects to exercise its right to purchase gold from the Santa Elena Underground Mine, Sandstorm will be required to pay 20% of the capital expenditures incurred (adjusted using a payable gold to payable gold equivalent ratio) to determine the economic viability and to construct the mine.